 You and your employer can agree that it is not an at-will employment arrangement in the employment contract.
 Generally, though, the employment contract will explicitly state that the job is at-will.

-- performed a legal obligation,
+- performed a legal obligation; or

-- reported a potential violation of the law (“whistleblowing”), or
+- reported a potential violation of the law (“whistleblowing”); or

 - refused to break the law.2